o-ran-sc/ric-app-ad/README.txt

 main.py:
 * Initiates xapp api and runs the entry() using xapp.run()
-* If RF model is not present in the path, run train() to train the model for the prediction.
+* If hdbscan is not present in the current path, run train() to train the model for the prediction.
-  Call predict function for every 1 second(for now as we are using simulated data).
+* Call predict function to perform the following activities for every 1 second.
-* Read the input csv file that has both normal and anomalous data.
+   a) Read the input csv file( 1000 UEID samples)
-* Simulate diff UEIDs that participate in the anomaly by randomly selecting records from this scoring data set
+   b) Predict the anomaly records for the randomly selected UEID
-* Send the UEID and timestamp for the anomalous entries to the Traffic Steering (rmr with the message type as 30003)
+   c) send the UEID and timestamp for the anomalous entries to the Traffic Steering (rmr with the message type as 30003)
-* Get the acknowledgement message from the traffic steering.
+   d) Get the acknowledgement message from the traffic steering.

+Note: Need to handle the logic if we do not get the acknowledgment from the TS.
+      How xapp api handle this logic

-ad_train.py - Read all the csv files in the current path and create trained model(RF)
+ad_train.py - train hdbscan model using the input csv files and save the model.

+dbscan: Model has been trained using the train dataset(train sampling for prediction)

+ue_test.csv: Input csv file has 1000 samples and for each UEID has one or more than one entries for poor signal.

 processing.py:
 It performs the following activities: